Skip to content

 • dataPoolName - overrides placement data pool when this class is selected by user.

-Example: Configure CephObjectStore with default placement pointing to us pools and placement europe pointing to pools in corresponding geographies.
+Example: Configure CephObjectStore with default placement us pools and placement europe pointing to pools in corresponding geographies.
 These geographical locations are only an example.
 Placement name can be arbitrary and could reflect the backing pool's replication factor, device class, or failure domain.
 This example also defines storage class REDUCED_REDUNDANCY for each placement.

 apiVersion: ceph.rook.io/v1